 Step 2.
 Create a destination Salesforce Connection.

 Step 3.
-Create a Flow where the destination is a database.
+Create a Flow where the destination is a connected app.

 Step 4.
 Add a new source-to-destination transformation.